adrn/gala/docs/dynamics/index.rst

     <Quantity [ 0.        ,-0.00567747,-0.01130248,...,  0.186418  ,
                 0.18174341, 0.17698051] kpc / Myr>

-Continue to the `orbits-in-detail` page for more information.
+Continue to the :ref:`orbits-in-detail` page for more information.

 Using gala.dynamics
 ===================